 The City Council may establish preservation incentives to encourage owners to designate, maintain, preserve, rehabilitate, and improve Cultural Resources.
-Only properties designated as Cultural Resources pursuant to the provisions of this Title shall be eligible to apply for preservation incentives.
+Only properties designated as Cultural Resources pursuant to the provisions of Riverside Municipal Codethis Title 20-shall be eligible to apply for preservation incentives.